medford-group/data_analytics_ChE/0-introduction/README.md

 ## Associated Notebooks:

+- [Intro Lecture](lecture0-python_basics.ipynb) - Intro to some basic aspects of Python.
-- [Installation test](install_test.ipynb) - A simple Jupyter notebook to ensure that everything is installed correctly
+- [Intro Exercises](exercises-intro.ipynb) - A simple Jupyter notebook to ensure that everything is installed correctly.
-- [Python Gotchas](python_gotchas.ipynb) - A collection of issues and quirks in the Python language that can be confusing and difficult for new Python users.
+- [Intro Homework](homework-intro.ipynb) - A few easy homework problems to practice submitting homeworks.

 ## Overview